3. Credits Spreadsheet

 Spine Position

 The spine is the vertical cyan line in the preview.
 Cinecred strings together blocks along it, one below the other.
-You can move the spine left or right by specifying a pixel offset from the center in the @Spine Position column in the spreadsheet.
-It’s even possible to have multiple spines run in parallel by just appending “Parallel”:
+The spine is centered by default, but you can move it using the @Spine Position spreadsheet column.

 @Head | @Body | @Tail | @Spine Position |